 The siting of the proposed building creates some fairly shallow setbacks from Esquimalt Road and in the north-west corner adjacent to Grafton Street.
-This will cause shadowing on the sidewalks in this area but having the building located close to the sidewalk also provides for potential interaction between the activities in the ministry centre building and the public on the sidewalk.
+This will cause shadowing on the sidewalks in this area.
+Having the building located close to the sidewalk provides for potential interaction between the activities in the ministry centre building and the public on the sidewalk, and allows more room for parking between this building and the Hermitage.

-Parking is provided at four locations on the site: under the Hermitage building (17 spaces), at east end of Hermitage building (7 spaces), 27 spaces in surface parking between buildings, and four new spaces are proposed on the municipal boulevard off of Foster Street.
-The total number of spaces on the site would be 51, plus the 4 new public spaces.
-The new building is intended to house low income seniors and it is reasonable to assume that these tenants will have little need for parking.
+Parking is provided at four locations on the site: under the Hermitage building (17 spaces), at the east end of Hermitage building (7 spaces), in a surface parking lot between the buildings (27 spaces), and four (4) new spaces are proposed on the municipal boulevard off of Foster Street.
+The total number of spaces on the site would be 51, plus the 4 new public spaces adjacent to Foster Street.
+The new building is intended to house low income seniors and persons with disabilities; and it is reasonable to assume that these tenants will have little need for parking.

-This location is served by three BC Transit routes, #15, #26 and #46, which run fairly frequently, with service every 10 - 15 minutes at bus stops within 50 metres of the subject property.
+This location is served by three BC Transit routes, #15, #26 and #46 which run fairly frequently, with service every 10 - 15 minutes at bus stops within 50 metres of the subject property.
 There is a grocery store (Red Barn Market) a short walk from this location.